Skip to main content

 Cross-cultural gospel ministry apprenticeship is basically what the Jewish Apostle Paul was doing with his half-Greek mentee Timothy as he took him hundreds of miles from home to serve together in Europe and Asia.
 Cross-cultural gospel ministry apprenticeships are what iServe Africa has been facilitating in Kenya and beyond for 10 years.
 A young graduate who grew up on the coast of Kenya in Pentecostal churches serves their apprenticeship in an Anglican church in northern Kenya.
 Another who grew up in the west of Kenya serves a year in central Kenya.
 Another from central Kenya does a year in an informal settlement in Nairobi then a second year of apprenticeship in South Asia with a church planting network.
 Another from western Kenya is placed in Nigeria.
 You get the idea.

 And these apprenticeships have produced great fruit in personal transformation and effective gospel ministry.
 Of course they do not always work well - people are individuals, unique, complex, unpredictable, sinful - but often they do.
 M. any stories could be told of brothers and sisters who have been grown in servanthood, sharpness and usefulness for the multi-ethnic harvest field.
-Just to give one - a lady from a conservative baptist church in Nairobi does a year of apprenticeship in a more Pentecostal church outside Nairobi - a challenging environment where she learns servanthood - now she is in a church in Scotland where she is ministering to Syrian refugees among others.
+Just to give one - a lady from a conservative Baptist church in Nairobi does a year of apprenticeship in a more Pentecostal church outside Nairobi - a challenging environment where she learns servanthood - now she is in a church in Scotland where she is ministering to Syrian refugees among others.

 Here are thirteen reasons (they keep increasing) why cross-cultural gospel ministry apprenticeships are so helpful in raising up the workers we need: